 The Issuer is the market leader in South Africa, with a market share in excess of 24%.
+The Issuer has a meaningful and growing contribution to Gross Written Premium ("GWP") from countries outside South Africa.
 The Issuer's brand positioning, Insurance good and proper, means it is a fair and ethical business with credibility and an excellent reputation.